 - Strive to create lyric and music videos that are fresh, creative, and unique to inspire fans to share your videos.

 - Upload a lyric or art track as soon as your tracks are released to capture viewers searching for you.

-- See which videos your viewers spend the most time watching with the Watch time report in YouTube Analytics.
+- See which videos your viewers spend the most time watching with the watch time data in YouTube Analytics.
 Reference "Music charts & insights" to see your top tracks on YouTube.